-Upon completion of the program, candidates applying for the Nebraska endorsement must provide evidence they have taken the required Praxis II content test and receive the required passing score.
+Upon completion of the program, candidates applying for the Nebraska endorsement must provide evidence to the State of Nebraska that they have taken the required Praxis II content test and receive the required passing score.
+This is not a program requirement.